-Congratulations on your son’s membership in the Order of the Arrow, or “OA,” the national honor society of the Boy Scouts of America.
-The Order’s first purpose is to recognize those, like your son, who are chosen by his peers as one who exemplifies the Scout Oath and Law in his daily life.
+Congratulations on your youth’s membership in the Order of the Arrow, or “OA,” the national honor society of the Boy Scouts of America.
+The Order’s first purpose is to recognize those, like your child, who are chosen by their peers as one who exemplifies the Scout Oath and Law in his daily life.
 Through that recognition, the Order causes others to conduct themselves in a way that warrants similar recognition.
 The OA has enjoyed a long history of service.

 After 10 months of service as an Ordeal member and fulfilling certain requirements, a member may take part in the Brotherhood ceremony, which places further emphasis on the ideals of Scouting and the Order.
 Completion of this ceremony signifies full membership in the Order.